 - Your logo: An easy and effective option to highlight your branding is to feature your logo.
 Your logo is one of the most powerful visuals you can use to reinforce your brand since it functions as the symbol of your company.
 You may be used to having your logo on small displays throughout your office, but a wall dedicated to a large office logo sign can be an especially great way to brand your office space.

 - Your company’s history: Another idea for an office mural is to pay homage to your company’s history.
-For example, a car manufacturer could create a timeline of their most popular models since their inception to the present day.
+For example, a car manufacturer could create a timeline of their most popular models, starting from their company’s first offerings to the present day.
 A municipal office could create murals from old photos of their city and its residents.
 A makeup company could display some of their vintage ads throughout the decades.
 You could also use graphics with figures and statistics to show how much your company has grown since it started.

 Beyond these idea starters, SpeedPro staff can give you more tips for designing your perfect wall mural.